NeedSuqqort/personal-web/README.md

 To view this app locally, run the following commands after clone:

     npm install
     npm run dev

+Run this before pushing (prettier to format the code)
+    npx prettier . --write

 # There might be some other features in the future